 Trekking is an activity that is getting popular by the day in this time of the 21st century.
 It’s almost people have lost and now found that travelling is in fact inherent to human nature.
 However better late than never right?
 The world has seemed to have forgotten the beauty of nature and been consumed by the materialistic world that they made for themselves.
 The main idea behind trekking for me still remains the fact that we need to bring the attention back to her (to nature) and her massiveness and her enriching beauty and wonderful faces of wonder.
 To make people remember what it feels like to feel SUBLIME, the emotion of feeling small in front of a greater entity and still feeling connected to the greater entity.

-All kinds of artists from times of yore till date have always associated the feeling of sublimation with mostly nature and her creations.
+All kinds of artists from times of yore to date have always associated the feeling of sublimation with mostly nature and her creations.
 The mighty Himalayas are one of the many wondrous creations of nature.
 I have found that many artists, painters, writers, poets, musicians and storytellers look towards the mighty Himalayas as their muse and as inspiration in their works of art and for a true reason; the Himalayas are the largest mountain ranges in the world.
 Most of the Himalayas lie in the country of Nepal.
 Trekking in Nepal is gaining momentum in terms of visitors received every year.
 The rest of the Himalayas are hosted by India, trekking in India is also a sought after activity as India hides many incredible trails of trekking and other adventurous activities.

 But we are here to learn about the best destinations for trekking and popular trekking destinations in the world.
 And without much ado let me just tell you that there are such beautiful trekking destinations around the world for you to venture on; that trekking may just be your newest favorite activity to do.